Racism in Japan: Ainu

-The Ainu people of Japan are considered to be the aboriginals of Northern Japan; during the Meiji period, they were considered 'former aboriginals.'
-The native group of Japan, namely the Ainu, are a group estimated to be 25,000 of the entire population in Japan.
-They have maintained their language of Ainu among 15 families.
-Although the population of Ainu people in Japan is officially recorded as 25,000, the actual population is thought of to be of a higher number: 150,000.
-Many genetically Ainu individuals don't identify as Ainu or they identify as Japanese in order to avoid discrimination within society, the workplace, and educational institutions.
-As of 2019, the Ainu people are now officially recognized as indigenous people of Japan.
 The Ainu are an indigenous group mainly living in Hokkaidō, with some also living in modern-day Russia.
 At present, the official Japanese government estimate of the population is 25,000, though this number has been disputed with unofficial estimates of upwards of 200,000.

 For much of Japanese history, the Ainu were the main inhabitants of Hokkaido.
 However, as a result of Japanese migration into the island after 1869, the Ainu were largely displaced and assimilated.
 Due to Meiji era policies, the Ainu were evicted from their traditional homelands and their cultural practices were outlawed.
 Official recognition of the Ainu as an indigenous group occurred over a century later on June 6, 2008, as a result of a resolution passed by the government of Japan, which recognized both their cultural differences and their past struggles.

+Research shows that Ainu on average have lower levels of educational attainment, a lower quality of life, and are in worse socioeconomic conditions than Yamato Japanese.
+Professor of Japanese Culture Michele Mason highlights how these conditions are a result of the assimilation policies of the past and the colonial process that the Ainu were subjected to.
+One result of the assimilation policies has been the dying off of the Ainu language, with UNESCO recognising it as critically endangered.
+Surveys conducted among Ainu people in 2017 found that 30% had experienced direct discrimination for being Ainu, with more having witnessed anti-Ainu discrimination and having anxiety about potential discrimination.